wiseman-timelord/AllTexConF04-Ps/README.md

 ````

 ### USAGE
-1. Run `Setup-Install.Bat` to, install required libraries and create program folders, ensure to allow `Setup-Installer.Bat` through firewall first, or you may have to run it again if you have popups for rules, and if you have errors, try typing "Set-ExecutionPolicy RemoteSigned" in a powershell console that has admin to enable downloading from signed servers.
+1. Run `Setup-Install.Bat` to, install required libraries and create program folders, this is a web-install, so ensure to allow `Setup-Installer.Bat` through firewall first, or you may have to run it again if you have popups for rules, and if you have errors after that, try typing "Set-ExecutionPolicy RemoteSigned" in a powershell console that has admin, to enable downloading from digitally signed servers.
 2. Run `DdsBethScale.Bat` to start the script.
 3. Select your preferences, game\data location, character assets, desired max resolution, GPU processor.
 4. Press `b` to Begin, and set the scripts process the textures in your `Data` directory.